Browned Butter and Mizithra Pasta

 2. Put a well-salted pot of water on to boil.
 Boil noodles according to package directions, and drain well when done.

 3. Toss fully drained pasta with the browned butter and shredded mizithra cheese.
 Salt to taste.
-Mix in fresh herbs that compliment your main dish last, if you are going that route.
+Mix in fresh herbs that complement your main dish last, if you are going that route.

 Nutrition Information: